lbagic/web.client.js/docs/guide/components.md

 Limit the component usage to only a few specific cases.
 If you ever find an element that is reused but is different each time it appears, be careful and think twice before covering all cases inside one overly complex component.
 :::

+Each component has a dedicated .scss file (`./src/styles/components/component-name.scss`), where the default styles can be adjusted to match the project requirements.

+The following components are not globally registered.

 ## SntButton

-Custom button component helps with normalizing styling of buttons across the application.
-It can also be used to output `<a>` or `<router-link>` elements.
+Custom button component that helps with normalizing button styles across the application.<br> It can also be used to output `<a>` or `<router-link>` elements.

 #### Properties: